csswizardry/CSS-Guidelines/index.md

 <a href="https://gumroad.com/l/JAgjq" class="btn">Support the Guidelines</a>
 </p>

-Get updates about changes, additions, and new and upcoming section by following [@cssguidelines](https://twitter.com/cssguidelines) on Twitter.
+Get updates about changes, additions, and new and upcoming sections by following [@cssguidelines](https://twitter.com/cssguidelines) on Twitter.

 ---